 - they’re also great at retaining moisture so your loaf will come out light and fluffy instead of dry and dense like when you bake it in an oven or stovetop pan

-- you’ll also have less risk of burning your crust as you might if you baked the loaf in the oven on a sheet pan
+- you’ll also have less risk of burning your crust than you might if you baked the loaf in the oven on a sheet pan

 Baking Sourdough Bread in a Dutch Oven

 Baking bread in a Dutch oven is an old-fashioned easy method that many home chefs prefer over the modern way of baking.

 The key to this type of cooking is to cover the dough with a heavy tight-fitting lid, creating an airtight seal.
 This method works well for any type of dough including sweet doughs and brioche doughs.

 If you’re not sure what type of dough recipe you want or have never baked sourdough before, I’d recommend starting off with this simple starter recipe.

 You can make delicious sourdough bread at home by following these simple steps!

 First, mix together your ingredients – flour, salt, yeast (or starter), and water – then let them ferment for 12-24 hours before shaping into loaves and letting them rise again for 2-4 hours before baking at 350 degrees Fahrenheit for 35 minutes with steam inside the pot during cooking.
 Your house will smell amazing as this cooks!

-Want to give plain bread a go before stepping up to sourdough – check out my easy receipe here
+Want to give plain bread a go before stepping up to sourdough – check out my easy recipe here

 Do You Have to Cook Sourdough in a Dutch Oven?